Colorado Blues Society Mission Statement

 Secretary and Director

-Scott is a shareholder with Shortridge, Fitzke & Hultquist.
-He practices in the area of commercial law, with an emphasis on litigation and real estate.
-He has also represented many non-profit, charitable and educational organizations as well as private and religious foundations.
-He also dabbles in entertainment law.
-Scott is actively involved in the community and volunteers for many organizations including Blue Star Connection, Urban Peak, Ronald McDonald House, Jeffco Action Center, Food Bank of the Rockies and other homeless and hunger projects.
-He had a long involvement with Scouting.
-He is married and the father of two active college students.
-Prior to becoming Vice-President, he served CBS as President and as a member of the Board of Directors.
-Scott has been actively involved with CBS since 1998.
-Scott also served on the Board of Directors of Swallow Hill Music Association from 2007 to 2009.
-Scott is on the Blues Foundation Board of Directors, currently serving his first term.
+Scott Fitzke is a shareholder with Shortridge, Fitzke & Hultquist, P.C., a law firm in Englewood, Colorado.
+He practices in the area of commercial law, with an emphasis on litigation and real estate as well as some entertainment law.
+Also, he has represented various non-profit, charitable and educational organizations in addition to private and religious foundations.
+Scott’s community involvement and volunteer work include Blue Star Connection, Urban Peak, Ronald McDonald House, Jeffco Action Center, Food Bank of the Rockies and other homeless and hunger projects.
+He had an extended involvement with Scouting.
+From 2007 to 2009, Scott served on the Board of Directors of Swallow Hill Music Association.

 Board of Directors